Formula Use Cases

 Calculating days between a date and today

 We've also encapsulated the output of the DAYS() function within the ROUND() function.
-In this case, we're indicating that we want to round the output with 0 decimal places.
+In this case, we're indicating that we want to round the output to 0 decimal places.

 ROUND(DAYS({Due Date},TODAY()),0)